redukti/redukti.github.io/src/source/openredukti-cpp-api.rst

       // any use.
       virtual bool set_calendar(BusinessCenter id, std::unique_ptr<Calendar> calendar) noexcept;

+      // Create a calendar from a set of holidays and assign it to the business center
+      // If the assignment is successful the service will take ownership of the instance
+      // May fail if calendar instance already set and has been
+      // accessed by a client - i.e. new calendars can only be set prior to
+      // any use.
+      virtual bool set_calendar(BusinessCenter id, const Date *holidays, size_t n) noexcept = 0;

       // Create joint calendar
       // Note that the order in which the business centers are given
-      // should not matter - i.e. the constituents must be sorted and then
+      // should not matter - i.e. the constituents are sorted and then
       // combined so that for a given combination the returned instance is
       // always the same
       virtual Calendar *get_calendar(JointCalendarParameters calendars,
                       JointCalendarRule rule = JointCalendarRule::JOIN_HOLIDAYS) noexcept;

+      // Front end to set_calendar()
+      virtual RegisterCalendarReply *handle_register_calendar_request(
+         const RegisterCalendarRequest *request, RegisterCalendarReply *reply) noexcept = 0;
    };

    // Gets the global calendar service